Single-molecule experiment: History

+In 1997, single-molecule detection was demonstrated with surface-enhanced Raman spectroscopy (SERS) by Katrin Kneipp, H. Kneipp, Y. Wang, L.T.
+Perelman and others at MIT and independently by S. Nie and S. R. Emory at Indiana University.
+The MIT team used non-resonance Raman excitation and surface enhancement with silver nanoclusters to detect single cresyl violet molecules, while the team at Indiana University used resonance Raman excitation and surface enhancement with silver nanoparticles to detect single rhodamine 6G molecules.

 Nanomanipulators such as the atomic force microscope are also suited to single-molecule experiments of biological significance, since they work on the same length scale of most biological polymers.
 Besides, atomic force microscopy (AFM) is appropriate for the studies of synthetic polymer molecules.
 AFM provides a unique possibility of 3D visualization of polymer chains.
 For instance, AFM tapping mode is gentle enough for the recording of adsorbed polyelectrolyte molecules (for example, 0.4 nm thick chains of poly(2-vinylpyridine)) under liquid medium.
 The location of two-chain-superposition correspond in these experiments to twice the thickness of single chain (0.8 nm in the case of the mentioned example).
 At the application of proper scanning parameters, conformation of such molecules remain unchanged for hours that allows the performance of experiments under liquid media having various properties.
 Furthermore, by controlling the force between the tip and the sample high resolution images can be obtained.
 Optical tweezers have also been used to study and quantify DNA-protein interactions.